 Deviation Plan.
 We make two observations that allow us to tractably analyze firms' deviations in the repeated cooperative matching game.
 Recall that there are three kinds of deviations within a period.
-We first observe that a unilateral deviation by firm f to fire a subset of its employees is equivalent to a deviation by the coalition consisting of f and the workers that remain with f.
-It is therefore without loss to focus on two kinds of deviation: (i) unilateral deviations by workers and (ii) deviations by coalitions consisting of a firm and a set of workers in the stage game.
+We first observe that a unilateral deviation by firm f to fire all its employees is equivalent to a deviation by the coalition consisting of f and an empty set of workers.
+It is therefore without loss to focus on two kinds of deviation: (i) unilateral deviations by workers and (ii) deviations by coalitions consisting of a firm and a (possibly empty) set of workers in the stage game.